emanuelefalbo/ClusterGene/README.md

 ### Handling NaN

-EnGene handles possible NaN values in input data by performing a complete removal of all cell lines(columns) containing NaN (-m drop) or by executing an imputation using the [k-nearest neighbour algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html).
+ClusterGene handles possible NaN values in input data by performing a complete removal of all cell lines(columns) containing NaN (-m drop) or by executing an imputation using the [k-nearest neighbour algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html).